swiftlang/swift-org-website/_posts/2024-01-01-swift-openapi-generator-1.0.md

 ### Generated server API stubs

+The generated code provides a Swift protocol, named `APIProtocol`, which defines a method requirement for each operation defined in the OpenAPI document, and is designed to work with any web framework that provides an integration package for Swift OpenAPI Generator.

-To implement a server, define a type that conforms to the generated `APIProtocol`, providing a method for each HTTP operation defined in the OpenAPI document.
+To implement an API server, define a type that conforms to `APIProtocol`, providing just the business logic for each operation.

-The server can be used with any web framework that provides an implementation of `ServerTransport`, which allows you to register your API handlers with the HTTP server, using the generated `registerHandlers` function.
+To start the API server, use the generated `registerHandlers` function to configure the HTTP server to route the HTTP requests to your handler.

+The following example implements the Greeting Service API in a type named `Handler` and configures a Vapor web server to serve the HTTP requests.

 ```swift
 import OpenAPIRuntime